-DATA[7:0] (SCLK17 - SCLK24) 6.1.6
+6.1.6 DATA[7:0] (SCLK17 - SCLK24)

 The next 8 SCLK cycles are used to provide the data to be written into the internal register chosen by the address bits.
 DATA[0] (LSB) must be sent to the LIU first followed by DATA[1] and so forth until all 8 data bits have been sampled by SCLK.
-Once 24 SCLK cycles have been completed, the LIU holds the data until CS is pulled "High" whereby, the serial microprocessor latches the data into the selected internal register.
+Once 24 SCLK cycles have been completed, the LIU holds the data until $\overline{\text{CS}}$ is pulled "High" whereby, the serial microprocessor latches the data into the selected internal register.

-8-Bit Serial Data Output Description 6.1.7
+6.1.7 8-Bit Serial Data Output Description

 The serial data output is updated on the falling edge of SCLK17 - SCLK24 if R/W is set to "1".
-DATA[0] (LSB) is provided on SCLK17 to the SDO pin first followed by DATA[1] and so forth until all 8 data bits have been ntents storage of the continue updated.
-The SDO pin allows the user to read the contents stored in individual registers by providing the desired address on the SDI pin during the Read cycle
+DATA[0] (LSB) is provided on SCLK17 to the SDO pin first followed by DATA[1] and so forth until all 8 data bits have been updated.
+The SDO pin allows the user to read the contents stored in individual registers by providing the desired address on the SDI pin during the Read cycle.